-In light of the Covid 19 recommendations for social distancing and staying home, this year’s field course has been cancelled.
+In light of the Covid 19 recommendations for social distancing and staying home, the 2020 field course has been cancelled.

-Please sign up for our newsletter to be notified of future course offerings.
+Please sign up here to be notified of future course offerings.

 This weekend field course, based out of the Tofino Botanical Gardens, will introduce participants to the world of west coast seaweeds.
 Topics to be covered in this year’s course include an introduction to seaweeds (What are they?
 What is their role in coastal ecology?), biodiversity of west coast seaweeds, essentials of collecting and identifying seaweeds, seaweed foraging, the relationship between seaweeds and people, pressing and preserving seaweeds, and more!

 We are excited to welcome back course instructors Dr. Bridgette Clarkston and Dr. Katy Hind who will come to Tofino to share their seaweed knowledge and expertise with us.

 Course registration is $250 per person, and includes lunch on Saturday and Sunday.

 Friday, May 8th (7:00 pm – 8:30 pm)